zeeshanali/Online-Help/docs/Contributor_Docs/cd_module_tools.md

 1. Sign up for a [Fedora account](https://admin.fedoraproject.org/accounts/user/new) if you don't have one and login to Copr.
 1. Get your api token info [here](https://copr.fedorainfracloud.org/api/), you will need this later.
-1. Create a new project to hold your changes.
+1. (Optional) Create a new project to hold your changes.
+If you don't do this `make copr_build` will create a project and build in it using the name of your project.
+Creating a new project by hand is useful if you want to batch multiple RPMs in a single repo.
 1. Once your project is created, navigate to the change you want to test locally.
 1. Create a `copr-local.mk` file at the top level of your project with `COPR_OWNER` and `COPR_PROJECT` set to your user and project created in step 3.
+Note that if you elected for module-tools to create the repo, you should omit `COPR_PROJECT`.
 1. (Optional) If you are running an OS that doesn't support copr-cli or make, start a docker container and mount the contents:

     ```shell